maciejczarnacki/AOS/index.md

 AOS is a Windows application.
 For its correct installation and operation, .net version 6 is required, which, if necessary, is installed automatically together with AOS.

+For a more detailed analysis of how AOS performs calculations, please visit my GitHub repository [link](https://github.com/maciejczarnacki/ronchi)

 #### 2023.11.09 - AOS version 0.9.1 is now available.
 The program takes into account the definition of turned edges and zones.
 Wavefront error is calculated from raytracing, with a Airy disk hitting by light rays criterion.

 [AOS v0.9.1 Download link](https://drive.google.com/file/d/1KXSklTsz-Npuy4GlbtK8EwA3wZMJM1E6/view?usp=sharing)